Brown Rice Versus White Rice: Which One Is Better?

 Brown rice is a whole grain, which is the healthiest type of grain you can eat.
 Other whole grains include:

-Whole grains are grains that are left in their natural state.
-They’re unrefined, which means that the bran and the germ haven’t been removed during the milling process.
-The bran and the germ are where most of the nutrients reside and are what make brown rice so healthy.
+Whole grains are unrefined, which means that the grains still have their bran and germ.
+The bran and the germ are the parts of the grain containing the most nutrients.
+They’re what make brown rice so healthy.

 What Is White Rice?

-White rice, on the other hand, is a refined grain so the bran and the germ have been stripped from it during the milling process.
-This prolongs the shelf life of the rice and gives it a finer, less gritty texture.
+White rice is a refined grain.
+This means the bran and the germ have been removed during the milling process.
+This prolongs the shelf life of the rice and gives it a softer, less gritty texture.
 However, without the bran and the germ, white rice does lose some of the nutritional value that brown rice retains.
 Other examples of refined grains include: